Active-Archives/Active-Archives/Docs/Srs.md

 ## Traceability Observations

 - FR-1 through FR-15 are the current functional requirement identifiers.
-- Energy affects gathering rewards rather than preventing gathering when depleted.
+- Energy affects rewards rather than preventing gameplay when depleted.
 - Exact balance values such as reward rates, energy recovery, loot probabilities, and upgrade costs remain configurable design decisions.
 - Additional content may be added through the existing systems without requiring new core functionality.